 - Seeds and nuts including mustard seed, walnut, peanut and sunflower seeds are also effective.

 Apart from food items, exercising and yoga can help in increasing serotonin secretion.
 This, in turn, can increase this hormone’s secretion.
-However, for faster results, one can also opt to buy melatonin uk based food supplements.
+However, for faster results, one can also opt for food based supplements.